soniaturcotte/soniaturcotte.com/writing/sport-england.md

 Last year, I worked with FF Studio on a new fund for Sport England.
 They have written a [great case study](https://www.ff.studio/projects/sport-england) about the work, you should start with that.

-This post expands on some of the things I am particularly proud of.
+This post expands on some of the things I really liked about the project.

 ## Nothing about them without them